Our history

 2020

-In the Central African Republic, a major infrastructure rehabilitation project is ongoing.
-The aim is to rebuild the country’s stability through the deployment of security forces and the reintegration of former rebel combatants.
+In the Central African Republic, FSD launches an infrastructure rehabilitation project to strengthen the country’s stability and implements a reintegration programme for former combatants.

 2018